deFOREST: Fusing Optical and Radar satellite data for Enhanced Sensing of Tree-loss

-\cm{To check that the KL expansion is necessary we also ran the Hybrid and optical-only algorithms using the unprocessed EVI data in place of the optical anomaly data, the results from which can be seen in Section \ref{unprocessed} of the supplemental material.
-According to our metrics (see \textbf{Table} \ref{results:utable}) the results appear better than when using the anomaly data, however when inspecting the results by hand we can see that there are large regions of false positives corresponding to rivers and other regions of water that don't show up as detections when using the anomaly data (see \textbf{Figure} \ref{results:hybrid_comp}) These regions are not well represented by our set of validation points (see \textbf{Figure} \ref{results:valp}), so our metrics are not accurate measurements of performance when using the unprocessed optical data.
-We ultimately decided that resampling our validation points to better cover those regions would not be statistically well founded and that using the unprocessed optical data relies too heavily on there already being good class separation for a given region, but still include these results in the supplemental section for thoroughness.}
+\cmt{To estimate the impact of the KL expansion, we ran the hybrid and optical-only algorithms using the unprocessed EVI data in place of the optical anomaly data; the results can be seen in Section \ref{unprocessed} of the supplemental material.
+According to our metrics (see \textbf{Table} \ref{results:utable}) the results appear better than when using the anomaly data.
+However, a visual inspection of the results reveals large regions of false positives corresponding to bodies of water (see \textbf{Figure} \ref{results:hybrid_comp}).
+These regions are not well represented in our reference sample data (see \textbf{Figure} \ref{results:valp}).
+Since the reference data were sampled based on the anomaly-data results, which produced far fewer detections in these regions.
+Because of this, the accuracy metrics may not properly reflect the performance when using the unprocessed optical data.}